 Officers Holding Requirement

 CEO 5x annual base salary

 Executive Vice President 3x annual base salary

+Chief Operating Officer 2x annual base salary

 Senior Vice President 2x annual base salary

 Vice President 1x annual base salary

-An officer who does not meet the minimum holding requirements may not sell any shares of our Common Stock until he or she meets the holding requirement and would continue to meet the holding requirement following any such sale.
+An officer who does not meet the minimum holding requirement may not sell any shares of our Common Stock until he or she meets the holding requirement and would continue to meet the holding requirement following any such sale.
 Unvested performance-based stock awards and performance-based stock units do not count toward satisfaction of the Stock Ownership Guidelines.
-Officers subject to the guidelines are expected to comply within five years from the later of the effective date of the guidelines (June 1, 2021) or the date the individual is named to a participating position.
+Officers subject to the Stock Ownership Guidelines are expected to comply within five years from the later of the initial effective date of the guidelines (June 1, 2021) or the date the individual is named to a participating position (or a higher holding requirement, if applicable).
+All of the actively serving Named Executive Officers are on track to meet the holding requirement within the applicable five-year period.

-The Stock Ownership Guidelines effectively require that our officers subject to the guidelines in the coming years hold as a group approximately \$10.1 million of Company stock, including unvested restricted stock or unvested restricted stock units.
+The Stock Ownership Guidelines effectively require that our officers, subject to the coming years' requirements, hold as a group approximately \$10.1 million of Company stock, including unvested restricted stock or unvested restricted stock units.